gustavozf/facial_emotion_detection/README.md

 ## Project Organization
 This project is organized as follows:
-- `data`: path containing all of the data used for training, evaluation and testing;
+- `data`: path containing all of the data used for training, evaluation and testing (to donwload the full dataset, please recall the [FER+](https://github.com/microsoft/FERPlus) repository);
 - `deploy`: sample application developed in flask to showcase the model usage in a production level;
+- `docs`: files containing information about the taken experiments;
 - `face_emotion`: library containing the core structures, as: models, dataset creations, auxiliary functions, etc.;
 - `notebooks`: Jupyter notebooks developed for data exploration and problem understanding;
 - `scripts`: training and evaluation scripts.

 ## Env Setup and Library Installation
-In order to build the project and run the training/evaluation scripts, we recommend that a [conda](https://docs.anaconda.com/free/miniconda/index.html) environment is created with Python v3.10 and then activated:
+In order to build the project and run the training/evaluation scripts, we recommend that a [conda](https://docs.anaconda.com/free/miniconda/index.html) environment is created with Python v3.10:

 ```shell
 conda create -n face_emotion python==3.10